-The next stage of non-statutory consultation on the A350 Melksham Bypass proposals began on Wednesday and will run until Sunday 8th August 2021.
+The next stage of non-statutory consultation on the A350 Melksham Bypass proposals began on Wednesday and ran until Sunday 8th August 2021.
 See here for the latest consultation documents.

 You can listen to a recording of the launch presentation at Wednesdays Melksham Area Board meeting by clicking the relevant link on the agenda: Steve Wilson starts his presentation at 07:14 and lasts for about an hour including questions.